os-fpga/Raptor_Tools/Install_Raptor_Artifact/README.md

 #### To start the floating type license file:

-1. Place the license file in a directory.
+1. Place the license file in a directory of your choice.
-2. In license file, write the name of your machine before your host id and port after the host id
+2. In license file, write the name of your machine before host id and port after the host id
-3. In the license file, correct the path of vendor daemon
+3. In the license file, correct the path of `rapidsil` daemon
 4. Now start the FlexLM daemon like below

 ```
-<path to lmgrd>/lmgrd -c <path of license file> -l <path to save the log file>
+${Raptor install directory}/bin/Flex_LM/lmgrd -c <path of license file> -l <path to save the log file>
 ```

-Now go to the machine where you have installed the Raptor and setup the below variable:
+Now go to the machine where you have installed the Raptor and set the below variable:

 ```
 export LM_LICENSE_FILE=<port>@<ip address of license server>
 ```

-For details, you can see the FlexLM lciense server administration guide.
+For further details, you can see the FlexLM lciense server administration guide.